d4m4s74/GeneratePIF/readme.md

 7. Repeat as needed.

-8. Copy a pif from the `custom.pifs.json` file to a file named `pif.json` and move it inside `/data/adb` folder on your device using your favorite root explorer
-   Tip: use pixelflasher to easily edit your pif.son
+8. Copy a pif from the `custom.pifs.json` file to a file named `pif.json` and move it inside `/data/adb` folder on your device using your favorite root explorer or use an application like pixelflasher to easily edit your pif.son

 #### For manual generation